 How to Level Uneven Concrete

 Concrete slabs are typically poured on top of soil, which shifts over time, sometimes producing underground holes.
 If a void like this does appear, the concrete above it can crack or slide into it, producing an uneven surface.
+In these scenarios, concrete leveling may be necessary.

 Concrete leveling corrects this issue by injecting polyurethane foam into the void, lifting the slab back into place.
 Using our proprietary PolyLift system, we insert the foam through small access holes drilled into the top of the concrete.
 After the holes are patched, leveled concrete can be walked on immediately and driven on after 30 minutes.